dotnet/vscode-dotnet-runtime/README.md

 # .NET Authoring Tool for Extensions (Preview)

 This extension allows acquisition of the .NET runtime specifically for VSCode extension authors.
-This tool is intended to be leveraged in extensions that are written in .NET and requires .NET to boot pieces of the extension (i.e. a language server).
+This tool is intended to be leveraged in extensions that are written in .NET and require .NET to boot pieces of the extension (e.g. a language server).
 The extension is not intended to be used directly by users to install .NET for development.

 **This is a very early release of this tool.
 If you want to test it, reach out on [GitHub](https://github.com/dotnet/vscode-dotnet-runtime/issues) to discuss being in our early beta.**